makusan8/kubernetes/README.md

 ```

 If you've noticed, there are two coredns currently running in our cluster.
-For single VM we don't really need that, because we're just running in single node.
+For single VM we don't really need that, because we're just running it in single node.

 - Scale down the CoreDNS :